ChainSafe/forest-iac/terraform/benchmark/README.md

 # Overview

-This folder contains an executable description of a benchmarking service that compares the performance of Forest relative to Lotus.
+This folder contains an executable description of a benchmarking service that compares the performance of Forest and Lotus latest releases.
 The benchmark results are uploaded to an S3 bucket, where they are stored in both weekly file and `all_result` file.

 # Workflow